Katrina Howard

 • DSM NV v Novo Nordisk (patent for Aspergillus tubigensis XYL b enzyme)

-• Affymax v Diversa (patent for DNA shuffling)
+• Affymax v Diversa (DNA shuffling)

 • Human Genome Sciences v Ludwig (VEGF2 protein)